skr1ms/Mosaic/README.md

 ## Deployment

-The project includes CI/CD pipeline configuration for GitLab.
+The project includes CI/CD pipeline configuration for GitLab with automatic domain management.

+### Automatic CI/CD Pipeline

+The system automatically triggers CI/CD pipelines when:

+- **New partner is created** with a domain
+- **Partner domain is updated**
+- **Partner domain is removed**

+The pipeline automatically:

+- Updates nginx configuration with new domains
+- Generates SSL certificates for new domains
+- Updates monitoring configuration
+- Reloads nginx configuration

 ### Manual Deployment

 ```bash
 # Update SSL certificates
 ./scripts/update-ssl-certificates.sh